Machine Identity Rotation: Securing Non-Human Identities

 Is it possible to automatically change the digital keys of machines, just like changing your online passwords?
 Machine identity rotation is precisely that—a proactive security measure designed to automatically update and change the digital credentials used by non-human entities.

-• Automated Credential Updates: Machine identity rotation involves the periodic, automated changing of digital certificates, API keys, and other credentials used by machines to authenticate themselves.
+• Automated Credential Updates: Machine identity rotation involves the periodic, automated changing of digital certificates, api keys, and other credentials used by machines to authenticate themselves.
 This significantly reduces the risk associated with compromised or stolen credentials.
+Other credentials that might be rotated include ssh keys and database access tokens.

 • Reducing Attack Surfaces: By regularly rotating credentials, the window of opportunity for malicious actors to exploit a compromised identity is drastically shortened.
 Even if an attacker manages to obtain a key, it becomes useless after the rotation period.